Blade Runner 2049: No Future

 Consider Denis Villeneuve’s 2016 film Arrival, which also posits a no-future to reproduction and whose couple-form occurs mostly in a narrative lacuna; the film destabilizes linear temporality itself to mark the child for death before she is born.
 The HBO series Westworld also grapples with fears of automation but imagines a kind of non-reproductive futurity.
 In the latter, apocalypse has been replaced with a slick acceleration of technology coupled with the retrograde colonial fantasy of a Wild West terra nullis.
 Imagined (no-)futures proliferate in contemporary narratives, containing or sublimating our collective fears and desires.

 Thus, back to Jameson: “The atomized or serial ‘public’ of mass culture wants to see the same thing over and over again, hence the urgency of the generic structure and the generic signal.”
 Blade Runner 2049 is not new or innovative but rather an intensification of classic science-fiction and post-apocalyptic tropes.
 The film relies on its own legibility vis-à-vis genre so it doesn’t have to develop characters or have an original story.
 Jameson’s assessment, only a few years before the original Blade Runner, is even more relevant in today’s culture of memes, adaptations, and franchises; there is no reproduction, only recycling.
-The figure of futurity, Deckhard and Rachael’s child Ana, is a memory-maker—she fabricates and copies the past—and lives in a sterile glass cage; the only future implied in her final scene with Deckhard is more repetitions of Blade Runners.
+The figure of futurity, Deckhard and Rachel’s child Ana, is a memory-maker—she fabricates and copies the past—and lives in a sterile glass cage; the only future implied in her final scene with Deckhard is more repetitions of Blade Runners.
 Each iteration of Star Trek, Star Wars, and the like tells the same stories with ever more aestheticized and fetishized images and spectacular special effects, copies of increasing scale and intensity like Giant Joi.
-These cultural forms are reproduced with a thickening of mediation analogic to the inverse of reproducing the white nation: the increasingly ideological justifications for the attrition of Blackness in the move from slavery to Jim Crow to mass incarceration.
+These cultural forms are reproduced with a thickening of mediation analogic to reproducing the white nation: the increasingly ideological justifications for the attrition of Blackness in the move from slavery to Jim Crow to mass incarceration.
 If Blade Runner 2049 wrestles with climate catastrophe and the end of accumulation, it can only look back: there are neither new lands nor new narratives, with the future a machine that looks backward to the past because it lacks the resources to construct a future.